You are here

 For detailed information about research safety requirements (e.g., equipment, procedures, training), see the EHS Research & Clinical Safety website.

-The U-M Laboratory and Research Safety Committee (LRSC) advises UMOR and EHS on the U-M policies to implement federal and state research safety regulations.
+The U-M Research and Academic Safety Committee advises the OVPR and EHS on the U-M policies to implement federal and state research safety regulations.
 The faculty-based Committee assists departments by reviewing safety incidents and concerns in order to recommend improvements and remediation, as necessary.
 The committee has oversight responsibility for academic and research activities that involve potentially hazardous materials or equipment, occurring in laboratories, shops, or studios affiliated with the Ann Arbor campus.

 References and Resources

 For more information about U-M research safety programs or for policy matters, call 734-936-3934 or send e-mail to firstname.lastname@example.org.